newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/apply-scorp-state.md

 required: true
 issuingAgency: New Jersey Department of Treasury
 ---
-Filing for an `S corporation|s-corp` designation at the state level is a separate process from requesting the designation at a federal level.
-For the election to apply in the current tax year, you must file the application within 3 ½ months of the start of your fiscal year.
+Filing for an `S corporation|s-corp` designation at the state level is a process separate from requesting the designation at a federal level.
+For the designation to apply in the current tax year, you must file the application within 3 ½ months of the start of your fiscal year.

 ---